mikesilb/Boston-MBTA/README.md

 # Boston-MBTA
-This project will use TDD and OOP principles to simulate the MBTA (transportation) system in the Boston, MA area
+This project will use TDD and OOP principles to simulate the MBTA (transportation) system in the Boston, MA area.